Kamikaze: Training

 Pilots were given a manual that detailed how they were supposed to think, prepare, and attack.
 From this manual, pilots were told to "attain a high level of spiritual training", and to "keep [their] health in the very best condition".
 These instructions, among others, were meant to make pilots mentally ready to die.

 The tokkōtai pilot's manual also explained how a pilot may turn back if he could not locate a target, and that a pilot "should not waste [his] life lightly".
-One pilot, a graduate from Waseda University, who continually came back to base was shot after his ninth return.
+One pilot, a graduate from Waseda University, who continually came back to base was executed after his ninth return.

 The manual was very detailed in how a pilot should attack.
 A pilot would dive towards his target and "aim for a point between the bridge tower and the smokestacks".
 Entering a smokestack was also said to be "effective".
 Pilots were told not to aim at a carrier's bridge tower but instead to target the elevators or the flight deck.
 For horizontal attacks, the pilot was to "aim at the middle of the vessel, slightly higher than the waterline" or to "aim at the entrance to the aircraft hangar, or the bottom of the stack" if the former was too difficult.

 The tokkōtai pilot's manual told pilots to never close their eyes, as this would lower the chances of hitting their targets.
 In the final moments before the crash, the pilot was to yell "hissatsu" (必殺) at the top of his lungs, which translates to "certain kill" or "sink without fail".